 of a child.

 Insupportability – The most common reason given for a no-fault divorce.

 Joint Managing Conservatorship – Also known as Joint Custody.
 A court order stating both parents have equal rights and duties to make decisions regarding the child.

 Judge – The person who hears and makes the final legal decision in your divorce.

 Law Librarian – The person who maintains legal reference and research materials for

 Managing Conservator – The parent who has the legal right to determine the primary

 residence of the child.
 Also known as Custodial Parent, Primary Conservator or

 Mediation – A process to help the parties reach an agreement.

-Mediator – A neutral person who helps the parties reach an agreement.
+Mediator – A neutral, trained person who helps the parties reach an agreement.